 Our main concern is to further enhance academic cooperation between Germany and Australia.
 Therefore, we provide comprehensive information on DAAD grants for study and research opportunities in Germany for students, researchers and academics currently affiliated to institutions of higher education in Australia.
 The DAAD Information Centre Sydney is also the point of contact for Australian DAAD Alumni.
 Furthermore, we offer advisory services and information about German institutions of higher education and their programs.

 The easiest way to contact us is by email.
-If you would like to come and talk to us in person, we're happy to do so - however it is best to make an appointment by email first in order to avoid disappointment should the office not be attended.
+If you would like to come and talk to us in person, we're happy to do so - please make an appointment by email first to avoid disappointment should the office not be attended.
+Options for appointments are Monday 10am-12pm, Thursday 3pm-5pm and Friday 10am-12pm.

 c/o Goethe-Institut Sydney